-Inform the nominated supervisor or responsible persons of any outbreaks of gastroenteritis or possible food poisoning at the service.
-Wear disposable gloves when handling food.
 Read, understand, follow and enforce the organisation's policies and procedures.
 Parents, Guardians and Families Ensure the service is advised of any dietary requirements relating to their child's growth and development needs, as well as any specific cultural, religious or health requirements.
 Communicate regularly with staff regarding dietary requirements, medical conditions, allergy status, specific needs and/or food preferences.
 Ensure a risk minimisation plan is developed with staff for any children with allergies or medical conditions that may be impacted by food.
 Read the service's weekly menu and provide feedback or suggestions.
 Provide clean and sterilised bottles that are clearly named daily.
 Provide the required number of bottles per day.
 Promote healthy eating and living practices at home.
 Discuss healthy choices, and role-model positive behaviours at home.
+Encourage independence at mealtimes.
 Ensure hot drinks are only prepared and consumed in areas inaccessible to children, and that they are not consumed in, or taken into or through, any area where children are in attendance or participating in the program.
 Keep children who are unwell at home to prevent the spread of infection.
 Read, understand and follow the organisation's policies and procedures.